nadouani/playframework2-elasticsearch/README.md

 ```
 As you can see in the last method, you can easily construct any search query by passing a method that will change your `SearchRequestBuilder` object via side effects.
 This way you can use the ES java API directly in your models.

 All the finder's methods are asynchronous.
-They return `Promises` which can be easily turned into actual responses and even better, they can be turned into `Promises<Result>`, being the `Result` the type returned by play's controllers.
+They return `Promises` which can be easily turned into actual responses and even better, they can be turned into `Promises<Result>`, being the `Result` the type returned by play's actions.
 This means you can easily construct asynchronous controllers like the one bellow.

 ```java
 public class PersonController extends Controller {